BSidesROC/BSidesROC.github.io/crypto.md

 All contestants must be present on-site to win.

 {:.text-white .h3 .mb-3}
-Registration is now open: [https://bsidesroc.ctfd.io](https://bsidesroc.ctfd.io)
+Registration is now open: [https://bsidesroc.ctfd.io](https://bsidesroc.ctfd.io)*

+{:.text-white .h4 .mb-3}
+* If you registered before 3/18/2022 you will need to re-register in the platform.

 {:.text-white .h3 .mb-4}
 Competition will begin Saturday, March 19th 2022 at 9AM EDT and close at 4PM EDT